ostis-ai/sc-component-manager/README.md

 # SC-component-manager

 **SC-component-manager** is a part of [**sc-machine**](https://github.com/ostis-ai/sc-machine).
-It allows to install reusable components for intelligent systems made with using the [**OSTIS Technology**](https://github.com/ostis-ai/ostis-project).
+It allows ostis-systems to install reusable components for intelligent systems made with the [**OSTIS Technology**](https://github.com/ostis-ai/ostis-project).

 ## Preparation